UTI medicine: How do you treat a UTI?

 What Medications Help With UTIs?

 Those who suffer from chronic UTIs are probably very familiar with antibiotics.
-However, these prescription medications are not the only option for treatment.
-There are plenty of more natural choices that can be used to not only help get rid of an infection but also prevent one in the first place, thus preventing antibiotics for treatment.
+However, these prescription medications are not the only option.
+There are plenty of more natural choices that can be used to prevent UTIs in the first place, thus preventing antibiotics for treatment.

 Because UTIs are caused by bacteria, you need medicine that can get rid of that bacteria once bacteria have attached to the urinary tract (thus, starting a UTI).
-A daily drink designed to flush your system of bacteria is a great way to ensure that infection doesn't set in.
-Plus, the use of natural ingredients keeps your body strong and healthy and your immune system bolstered, as well.
+A daily drink designed to flush your system of bacteria is a great way to ensure that a UTI doesn't set in.
+Plus, the use of ingredients found in nature keeps your body strong and healthy and your immune system bolstered, as well.

 Whether you've had one UTI or several over many years, the bacteria can take its toll on your body.
 Even if you're using daily UTI defense to prevent infections from coming back, you need to restore the health of your bladder and kidneys, as well as your entire body.
-A UTI prevention pill that contains natural, antioxidant ingredients can help with that healing.
+A UTI prevention pill that contains antioxidant ingredients found in nature can help with that healing.

 If you're tired of fighting chronic UTIs, it's time to make a plan for prevention.
 Consider a UTI prevention drink or pill that you can take every day or after an activity that is known to result in infections for you.
 This daily prevention can be just what you need to enjoy your life worry-free.

-Cipro & Other Common Antibioticsbecome increasingly ineffective (and problematic) as antibiotic resistance continues to develop.
+Cipro & Other Common Antibiotics become increasingly ineffective (and problematic) as antibiotic resistance continues to develop.
 Nearly half of all women will experience a urinary tract infection during their lifetime.
 Normally, UTIs are treated with a 3-14 day course of antibiotics.
 With antibiotic-resistant bacteria on the rise, UTIs aren’t just pesky infections anymore—they’re life-threatening.
 If left untreated, the UTIs can spread to the kidneys or the bloodstream.
-This article will give you run-down on antibiotic resistance, what that means for common antibiotics for UTIs, and which antibiotics to avoid.
+Here's a run-down on antibiotic resistance, what that means for common antibiotics for UTIs, and which antibiotics to avoid.

 Antibiotic resistance: eventually bacteria outsmart drugsUTIs are becoming harder to treat, and Lilian Abbo, MD, an infectious disease specialist at the University of Miami, sees that firsthand.
 She told WebMD the UTIs that won’t go away are treated with “broad-spectrum” antibiotics that also wipe out the good bacteria in your gut that help your immune system.
 She likened it to “using a grenade to a kill a mosquito...The mosquito became resistant to all the repellents and keeps biting you.”
 Here’s what you should know: Last year, the World Health Organization (WHO) listed the Enterobacteriaceae family as a number one, critical priority for pathogen families resistant to antibiotics.